Cleistes divaricata (L.) Ames 1921 Photo courtesy of Nicholas Plummer

 Flower Size 4 1/2" [11.25 cm]

-Found in the SE United States from NJ to Florida with eastern Kentucky and Tennesee to the west in pine barrens, bogs, savannahs, swamps, and damp meadows along streams at elevations of sea level to 1300 meters as a small to large sized, cool growing terrestrial witha solitary leaf borne midway on the stem and then a terminal, single flowered inflorescence with a leaflike, lanceolate floral bract that is longer than the ovary arising in the spring with a large, fragrant single flower
+Found in the southeastern United States from New Jersy to Florida with eastern Kentucky and Tennesee to the west in pine barrens, bogs, savannahs, swamps, and damp meadows along streams at elevations of sea level to 1300 meters as a small to large sized, cold growing terrestrial with slender, green, purplish below, terete stem carrying a solitary, ascending, green, fleshy, glaucous, ovate to lanceolate leaf borne above the middle of the stem that blooms in the spring on a terminal, single flowered inflorescence with a leaflike, lanceolate, longer than the ovary floral bract and carrying a large, fragrant single flower

 --------------------------------------------------------------------------------------